-Revenue from social tracks the exact amount of money you’re earning specifically through your social media channels.
-If you’re running campaigns for one of your e-commerce clients, you can’t forget to track this.
-Without a dashboard, it can sometimes be difficult to separate the social revenue from other sources.
-The AgencyAnalytics uses an integration with Google Analytics to calculate this for you.
+Revenue from social tracks the exact amount of money your clients are earning through each social channel.
+If you’re running campaigns for an eCommerce client, for example, this is an essential metric to track.
+Without social media dashboard tools, it can be difficult to separate social revenue from other sources.

-Another important purpose of your social media is to drive customers to your client’s website.
-The dashboard shows you the number of sessions your followers have initiated on your client’s website, via Google Analytics integration.
-This metric gives you and your clients a better idea of how well your social media content is doing to drive people to your offer.
-It pulls in traffic from all social sites including Twitter, Facebook, Reddit, Tumblr and more.
+The dashboard also shows you the number of sessions your followers have initiated on your client’s website, via the Google Analytics integration.
+This metric gives you and your clients a better idea of how effective your content is at driving people to your offer.
+It pulls in traffic from all social sites, including Facebook, LinkedIn, TikTok, Instagram, and more.

-If you’ve crafted your CTA appropriately, you and your client should be pleased with this number.
-This is also a good indication of how engaged your followers are.
-If you’re experience low web traffic, take a closer look at your CTA.
+This is also another good indication of how engaged your clients’ followers are.
+If you’re experiencing low web traffic, take a closer look at the CTAs on your social posts.
 While some web traffic comes from a customer clicking on a link in your profile bio, most will come from you actively telling them to click and visit the website.

-One of the most important metrics to track when it comes to follower engagement is the number of comments you get on your posts.
-If your followers aren’t leaving comments on your posts, it can mean one of two things.
-For one, it means current and potential customers just aren’t that interested in your content.
-It can also mean that your followers are of low quality or not real.
+One of the most important marketing metrics to track when it comes to follower engagement is the number of comments your clients get on posts.
+If your followers aren’t leaving comments on your posts, it can mean one of two things: either current and potential customers aren’t that interested in your content, or your followers are of low quality or not real.

-Low engagement can wreak havoc on your social media channels.
-It can be harder for potential customers to find your brand and can even lessen your brand’s authority.
-One of the easiest ways to fix this is by asking questions for followers to answer as a sort of call to action.
+Low engagement can wreak havoc on your clients’ social media channels.
+It also makes it harder for potential customers to find your clients’ brands and can even lessen their brand authority.

 8. Posts/Videos (Feed)

-You should also be keeping up with what competitors and other players in the game are posting on a daily basis.
-It’s always a good idea to keep an eye on the competition.
-Our dashboard provides a feed for each platform in a single place so you don’t have to switch back and forth between different apps.
+As a marketing agency, you should also be keeping up with what’s posted on each account on a daily basis.
+The social media dashboard provides a feed for each platform in a single place, so you don’t have to switch back and forth between different apps.

-As you scroll through this feed, be sure to pay attention to the content that you or your team is posting.
-Take full advantage of that instantaneous market research to improve your engagement and conversion rate.
+As you scroll through this feed, be sure to pay attention to the content your team is posting.
+Take full advantage of that instantaneous market research to improve your engagement and conversion rates.